 Meet the Ladies

-I am a second-year law student, originally from Larchmont, NY.
+I am a third-year law student, originally from Larchmont, NY.
 I graduated from Stanford University in 2020 with Bachelor of Arts degrees in International Relations and Art Practice.
 While at Stanford, I was a four-year member and captain of the Women’s Lightweight Rowing Team.

 I graduated from the University of Virginia in 2018 with a degree in Media Studies and Sociology.
 At UVA, I worked with the football and women's basketball teams as a head video manager.